nikparth/nikparth.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Hi my name is Nikhil!
 I'm a 3rd Year PhD student in the Lab for Computational Vision at NYU's Center for Neural Science, advised by Eero Simoncelli.
+Broadly, my research focuses on developing biologically inspired computer vision models that can also be used to explain and understand properties of the visual representation in primate visual cortex.
+Currently, I am specifically focused on developing a learned model of visual texture that can also explain the representation in cortical area V2.